 Tip 19: Few Lenders Will Finance New Construction

-You can absolutely use the VA loan program for new construction.
+You can absolutely use a VA loan for new construction.
 But you will likely struggle to find a VA lender willing to actually front the money to pay for the home to be built.
-There’s a lot of risk involved in homebuilding, and risk isn’t something lenders look to tackle.
-So what’s more common is you’ll need to get a short-term construction loan from a homebuilder or another financial institution to actually fund the home’s construction.
+There’s a lot of risks involved in homebuilding, and risk isn’t something lenders look to tackle.
+So what’s more common is you’ll need to get a short-term construction loan from a home builder or another financial institution to actually fund the home’s construction.
 Then you’ll refinance that short-term loan into the VA program using what’s called a construction-to-permanent refinance.
-You may not want to spend a ton of time looking for VA lenders willing to pay for construction, and instead start searching for the right builder.
+You may not want to spend a ton of time looking for VA lenders willing to pay for construction, and instead start searching for a VA-approved builder.

 Tip 20: A Recent Late Mortgage Payment Could Be Trouble

 Lenders may want to make sure you haven’t had a 30-day or more late payment on your mortgage (or even rent in some cases) in the last 12 months.
 So if you slipped up four months ago, you might need another eight consecutive months of on-time payments before being able to pursue a VA home loan.